alonzi/DAACS-Intro-to-R/part-III.md

 ![](https://github.com/alonzi/DAACS-Intro-to-R/blob/main/r-pac-man.jpg)

+### A note about variable names - clarity and brevity

 ## Exercise 2 - Data Structures
 Now that we have finished getting our data from the csv file into a variable in memory we can explore the structure of that variable.